The First Purge1.5 Stars

 The fourth entry takes place on Staten Island, where the U.S. government plans the first “experiment” to determine whether the Purge should be employed on a national scale.
 Participants receive $5,000 for remaining on the island, plus a bonus if they engage in the evening’s bloody festivities.
 Government employees interview locals like the crazed killer Skeletor (Rotimi Paul, over-the-top)—who cornily announces, “I need to purge!”—and then distribute glowing contact lenses to those who sign up, allowing the experimenters to monitor live video of the evening.
 The video feeds into a safe command center where the brains of the operation, Dr. Updale (Marisa Tomei), watches, along with a corrupt NFFA chief of staff (Patch Darragh).
 And while Dr. Updale expects the experiment to produce a few acts of violence, she doesn’t anticipate the high degree of unrest that develops.

-If The First Purge does nothing else, it proves that the hypocrisy of the Purge movies hasn’t self-corrected over the years.
+If The First Purge does nothing else, it proves that the hypocrisy of the Purge movies hasn’t corrected itself over the years.
 Although their message contains distinct, condemning anger and disgust about the increasing hatred, intolerance, and violence in the U.S., the movies themselves portray carnage with a marked intensity designed to entertain.
-Director Gerard McMurray delivers capably rendered action with intentionally gritty (ugly) digital lensing by d.o.p.
-Anastas N. Michos, but the screenplay by DeMonaco puts its thrills ahead of its concept, which makes for an uncomfortable viewing experience—especially with a packed theater that laughs and cheers at moments that should make them groan.
+Director Gerard McMurray delivers capably rendered action with intentionally gritty (ugly) digital lensing by d.p.
+Anastas N. Michos.
+But the screenplay by DeMonaco puts its thrills ahead of its concept, which makes for an uncomfortable viewing experience—especially with a packed theater that laughs and cheers at moments that should make them groan.
 Placing its B-movie objectives above its political motivations, The First Purge misses an opportunity to be about something more.
 Rather than provide mindless moviegoing thrills, a concept so inspired by the present state of the union should be terrifying viewers with its pertinency.